 In addition to the above, the grid provides additional ways to help simplify and avoid duplication of column definitions.
 This is done through the following:

-- defaultColGroupDef:contains column group properties all column groups will inherit.
+defaultColGroupDef:contains properties that all column groups will inherit.

-The following code snippet shows these three properties configures:
+The following code snippet demonstrates these three properties:

-When the grid creates a column it starts with the default column, then adds in anything from the column type, then finally adds in items from the column definition.
+When the grid creates a column it starts with the default column definition, then adds in anything from the column type, then finally adds in items from the specific column definition.

 For example, the following is an outline of the steps used when creating 'Col C' shown above: